-A common saying in the marketing world but fits perfectly for good landing page copy.
-There is a limited amount of space to explain what you are offering, so use short sentences and write as if your audience is reading at a 6th-grade level.
-Your copy should:
+You have a limited amount of space and time to explain what you are offering.
+Use short sentences and write as if your audience is reading at a 6th-grade level.

 - Be clear and relevant to your audience.

-- Be specific and use different themes, tones, and tactics to test your copy.
+- Use different themes, tones, and tactics to test your copy.

-Headline: Headlines are usually the first thing your leads will see.
-Therefore, your headline should be simple and clear but bring a punch.
-As well as be specific and focus the most important part of your offer.
+1. Headline: Your landing page headline is usually the first thing your leads will see.
+Your headline should be simple and clear but bring a punch.
+Again, be specific and focus on the most important part of your offer.

-Body Copy: This is where you will answer questions your leads have about your offer.
+3. Body Copy: This is where you can anticipate and answer your leads' questions about your offer.
 It is important to do some research on your audience when writing your body copy.
-Avoid being too “wordy” but make sure to include key points.
+Avoid being too “wordy” (remember KISS?) but make sure to include key points.

-Give them Proof: Use testimonials, reviews, and users’ social posts as copy for your landing page.
-As a result, this will make your leads feel more comfortable with what you are offering.
+4. Give Proof: Buyer testimonials, reviews, and users’ social posts are all valuable additions to your landing page, but you can use others' words as inspiration for your landing page copy too.
+This will help you reduce potential objections and make your leads feel more comfortable with what you are offering.
 Let your happy customers write the copy for you!

 Testing is key in creating compelling landing page copy that turns leads into conversions.
-Something as simply changing a single word in the headline might be the difference.
-Consider testing headline and subheadline variations and use different CTA copy to see what is working best. keep in mind images, placement, flow, and layout of the landing page.
-Tips from Facebook on testing here.
+Something as simple as changing a single word in a headline might be the difference between success and treading water.

-Creating successful landing page copy takes time.
-Taking the positive from this, you have plenty of time to experiment.
-Be patient and figure out what works best for you.
-Would love to hear your thoughts?
+Finally, creating successful landing page copy takes time.
+Take the time to experiment and improve your on-site elements before you scale.
+Be patient and figure out what works best for your audience, and use those lessons to create more effective content.